Back to: LINQ Tutorial For Beginners and Professionals

 - What happens when Applying the Where Method after the Take Method?

-- Take Method on the Data Source which is null.
+- LINQ Take Method on NULL Data Source.

 - Examples to Understand Take Method with Complex Type.

-As you can see in the above signature, the LINQ Take method takes one integer count parameter and this method going to return that number of contiguous elements from the data source.
-If the data source is null then it is going to throw an exception.
+As you can see in the above signature, the LINQ Take method takes one integer count parameter, which will return that number of contiguous elements from the data source.
+If the data source is null, it will throw an exception.
 We can use the LINQ Take method with both Method and Query Syntax.
 But the most important point that you need to remember is that it will not make any changes to the positions of the elements in the original data source.

 Examples to Understand LINQ Take Method in C#:

-Let us see an example to understand the LINQ Take Method in C# using both Method and Query Syntax.
+Let us see an example of the LINQ Take Method in C# using Method and Query Syntax.
 Please have a look at the following example.
 In the following example, we created one integer collection which contains 10 elements.
-Then we retrieve the first 4 elements from the collection using the LINQ Take method with both Method syntax and Query Syntax.
-But the point that you need to remember is, there is no such operator called take available in LINQ to write the query syntax, So, here we need to use the mixed syntax which is shown in the below example.
+Then, we retrieve the first 4 elements from the collection using the LINQ Take method with both Method syntax and Query Syntax.
+But you need to remember that no such operator called take is available in LINQ to write the query syntax.
+So, here, we need to use the mixed syntax shown in the example below.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQTakeMethodDemo { class Program { static void Main(string[] args) { //Sequence Contains 10 Elements List<int> numbers = new List<int>() { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 }; //Fetching the First four elements from the Sequence using Take Method //Using Method Syntax List<int> ResultMS = numbers.Take(4).ToList(); //Using Query Syntax List<int> ResultQS = (from num in numbers select num).Take(4).ToList(); //Accessing the Results using Foreach Loop foreach (var num in ResultMS) { Console.Write($"{num} "); } Console.ReadKey(); } } }